Pearson-Higher-Ed/design/getting-started-dev/beta/index.md

 ## Contributing
 Read the [Component Creation Guide][creation] to learn about the process of adding a new component to the library.
 The development standards are currently being determined, for now please follow the [Origami principles][oprinciples].
 If you are contributing to the Elements SDK follow [these guidelines][eprinciples] as well.

+Development specific requirements will eventually be added to the [Library Membership Specification][spec].
+In the meantime, one principle to keep in mind is that components should not do any data fetching themselves, rather they should expect data to be passed through eventing or properties.

 [creation]: {{site.baseurl}}/component-creation-guide
+[spec]: {{site.baseurl}}/membership-spec
 [oprinciples]: https://origami.pearsoned.com/docs/overview/principles/
 [eprinciples]: https://github.com/Pearson-Higher-Ed/elements/blob/v0/CONTRIBUTING.md